jjinkxy/rate_it/README.md

     $ rake db:migrate

 ## Usage
+For the example below a rateable is Movie and a rater is User

 ### Rateable Models
 You must add `rate_it_rateable` to the model you want to be able to rate